logo

 RA320: Rally: Beyond the Basics

-Ready to take your rally skills to the next level?
-Maybe your dog looks like a rockstar in your living room, but when you think about tackling a full rally course—or even stepping foot in a trial—it feels a little ...
+Build confident, connected rally performances that flow from start to finish.
+Are you ready to take your rally skills to the next level?
+Maybe your dog looks like a rockstar in your living room, but the idea of run...

 Nicole Wiebusch (Faculty)